smythderek/phase-1-project/README.md

 - Video games
 - Park attractions

 Each character can be removed by simply clicking the Remove button under their picture.
-There is no limit to the number of times you can remove/add characters (though you cannot add more characters once your team is full, with five characters).
+There is no limit to the number of times you can remove/add characters (though you cannot add more characters when there are already five team members).

 ## Resources
 https://disneyapi.dev/